-We worked hard to be a well-stocked rental with lots of features and amenities that would make our guests feel welcome and at home (this is a regional thing, but many other rentals in Cape Charles provide beach gear, towels, soap, detergent, etc – so we wanted to do the same).
-We know not every renter expects coffee and sugar packets or an optional high chair (we also had an available Pack & Play), but we always appreciated those things when we stayed at Airbnbs (the less you have to bring = such a perk to us), so we consciously went above & beyond to make sure our guests had a great experience and a house full of functional and useful stuff.
+We worked hard to be a well-stocked rental with lots of features and amenities that would make our guests feel welcome and at home.
+This is a regional thing, but many other rentals in Cape Charles provide beach gear, towels, soap, detergent, etc – so we wanted to do the same.
+We know not every renter expects coffee and sugar packets or an optional high chair (we also had an available Pack & Play), but we always appreciated those things when we stayed at Airbnbs, so we consciously went above & beyond to make sure our guests had a great experience and a house full of functional and useful stuff.

-It seemed to pay off (several of our reviews praised these extra touches – Phew!) and obviously it cost more upfront to purchase those things…. but what we didn’t realize off the bat were the ongoing costs (both in money AND time) of promising certain amenities.
-Costs like restocking them, maintaining them, purchasing back-ups, and double-checking them between guests.
+Obviously, this cost more upfront to purchase those things…. but what we didn’t fully realize were the ongoing costs (both in money AND time) of promising certain amenities.
+Costs like restocking them, maintaining them, purchasing back-ups, and double-checking them between bookings.

-For example, adding a little coffee station in the kitchen (complete with a coffee maker, coffee grounds, sugar packets, filters, a coffee grinder, and a French press) felt like a nice, easy upgrade to offer.
-All told it was probably under $100 per side to add that – which felt like nothing after an extensive renovation (and furnishing 6 bedrooms, and stocking 2 kitchens).
-But while it wasn’t very expensive, it did it need to be checked and refilled each week.
-Every item needed to be clean, in working condition, and the consumables (coffee grounds & sugar packets) had to be checked and refilled to make sure people didn’t show up and find them missing.
+For example, adding a little coffee station in the kitchen – complete with a coffee maker, coffee grounds, sugar packets, filters, a coffee grinder, and a French press – felt like a nice, easy upgrade to offer.
+All told it was probably under $100 per side to add it.
+That felt like nothing after an extensive renovation, furnishing 6 bedrooms, and stocking 2 kitchens.
+But every week things needed to be cleaned, checked they were in working condition, and refilled (coffee grounds & sugar packets).

-Another example would be that providing beach towels is helpful (less for people to have to pack & bring), but having them means making sure they’re laundered each week, checking that none are lost or damaged, and buying extras to have on hand in case something happens so that no guest is shortchanged (remember the turnover is just a few hours – not typically enough time to run out and rebuy what you need on the spot – especially since the closest Target is over an hour and an $18 toll away in our case).
+Another example would be that providing beach towels is helpful, but having them means laundering them each week, checking that none are lost or damaged, and buying extras to have on hand in case something happens.
+Remember the turnover is just a few hours – not typically enough time to run out and rebuy what you need on the spot – especially since the closest Target is over an hour away in our case.

-What we found is that each perk you add doesn’t sound like a big deal by itself, but your list of things-to-check-and-refill grows longer every time you add something – and it also means you have to buy and store more “back ups” for refilling things between each guest.
-Whether you rely on a management company or a house cleaner to refill them, or handle that yourself each turnover, it’s definitely something that has to be done (and done well so nobody complains).
+What we found is that each perk you add doesn’t sound like a big deal by itself, but your list of things-to-check-and-refill grows longer every time you add something – and it also means you have to buy and store more “back ups” for refilling or replacing things between each guest.
+That means more for you to do, or more instructions you need to provide to your rental management company.

-In the end, we’re happy with all the amenities we provide.
+In the end, we’re happy with all the amenities we provided.
 And since our guests all seemed to enjoy them (and many even called out how nice they were to have in our reviews) we plan to continue to provide, restock, and maintain the things we have at each turnover in future seasons.
-But it certainly has us resisting the urge to add even one or two more “little extras” because we now realize that they can eat up more energy, time, money, and storage space than you originally think.
+But it certainly has us resisting the urge to add more “little extras” because we now realize that they can feel not-so-little as time goes on, especially on those busy turnover days.
 And speaking of turnover day…

 2. Turnover Days Can Be Craaaazy

-Beyond the basic cleaning, there’s laundry (we typically had 3-4 loads between bedding, bath towels, and beach towels on each side – and you know how long 4 full cycles of laundry can take!).
+Since we didn’t have a linen or bedding service that would do laundry off-site, we typically had 3-4 loads of laundry to do each Saturday (bedding, bath towels, and beach towels on each side).
+And you know how long 4 full cycles of laundry can take!
 There’s also the aforementioned checking/refilling of amenities for the new guests – like clean towels, starter toilet paper, sugar, coffee, shampoo, conditioner, laundry detergent, dish detergent, sponges, tissues, paper towels, etc.

-We hired professional cleaners to help with a lot of the actual housekeeping and bed-making stuff while we focused on the exterior cleaning (grills, back patios, front porch, weeding the beds, etc), as well as the laundry, and checking/refilling of items, but we all quickly realized that getting TWO units done in this six hour window was tight – even with four of us working furiously for those six hours.
+We hired professional cleaners to help with a lot of the actual cleaning and bed-making stuff while we focused on the exterior cleaning (grills, back patios, front porch, weeding the beds, etc), as well as the laundry, and checking/refilling of items.
+But we all quickly realized that getting TWO units done in this six hour window was tight – even with four of us working furiously for those six hours.
 Especially when the place was left dirtier than usual.

-Heck, Sherry even walked in on some guests who had let themselves in a few minutes early before we could do our final walkthrough check on Saturday.
 That six hours also doesn’t account for late departures or early arrivals (both of which happened more than once).
+Heck, Sherry even walked in on some guests who had let themselves in a few minutes early before we could do our final walkthrough check one Saturday.

 This small Saturday window was also our only chance each week to lay eyes on the house and fix or adjust anything.
 For example, we used one turnover to lean out of the upstairs windows and trim some tree branches that were starting to scrape the house when the wind blew.
 Another weekend, we swapped out some regular curtains in the front bedrooms for blackouts after some guests mentioned it was getting very bright in there in the early morning (we had blinds but it just wasn’t cutting it).
 So between everything else going on during each turnover day, we also had the extra crazy ones where we found ourselves hanging four pairs of curtains on top of all the other stuff.